Jtrom314/devopscourse/instruction/deliverable8Metrics/deliverable8Metrics.md

    1. Press the `Export` tab and `Save to file`.
    1. Name the file `grafana/deliverable8dashboard.json`
 1. Commit and push your changes so that they are running in your production environment.
+1. Simulate traffic to ensure all metrics and submetrics display nonzero data, demonstrating proper metric recording.

 Once this is all working you should have something like this: